KnowledgeRatio/nvd-mcp-local/README.md

 ### `weekly-threat-digest`

 Digest of new threats from the past 7 days.
-Calls `get_recent_cves` for CRITICAL and HIGH CVEs and `get_kev` for newly added KEV entries.
+Calls `get_recent_cves` twice (CRITICAL and HIGH severity) via NVD, and `get_kev` with a rolling 7-day `since` filter for newly added KEV entries direct from CISA.
 Outputs a structured digest with a prioritised action list.

 **No arguments.**